Administrative policies of Ali: Minorities

 Shah-Kazemi believes that Ali upheld the freedom of speech in his tolerance of the Kharijites as long as their protests remained peaceful.
 When some encouraged him to punish the Kharijites, Ali said that he would defend himself with his words as long they attacked him with words, with his hands if they attacked him with their hands, and with his sword only if they attacked him with their swords.
 A similar report is given by al-Shaybani, who also adds another report: Sawwar al-Manquri was brought to Ali for publicly cursing and threatening to kill him, Ali released the former.
 When the narrator apparently objected to this, Ali explained, "Shall I kill him even though he has not [yet] killed me?"
 The narrator then added that Sawwar had cursed the caliph, to which Ali replied that the former should then curse Sawwar or leave him alone.
 These reports set the precedent in Islamic law for a commensurate response to opposition, writes Kelsay.
 Unless the rebel party actually resorts to violence, the caliph must refrain from use of force.
 It is not even enough to know that the rebels intend to attack.
-There are indications that Ali considered the religious minorities (ahl al-dhimma) legally equal to non-Muslims, reputedly setting the same blood money for all citizens, regardless of their faith.
+There are indications that Ali considered the religious minorities (ahl al-dhimma) legally equal to Muslims, reputedly setting the same blood money for all citizens, regardless of their faith.
 For their tax (jizya), letters attributed to Ali forbade his officials from pressing the ahl al-dhimma for payments.

 Welfare state

 Ali took some early measures toward the establishment of a welfare state.
-In his letter to al-Ashtar, Ali urged his commander to prioritize the needy, the afflicted, and the disabled, to assign a deputy to oversee their needs, and to attend to them personally.
-Shah-Kazemi includes the account of an encounter between Ali and an old beggar.
-He gave the man a regular stipend from the treasury and reprimanded those in the neighborhood, "You have employed him to the point where he is old and infirm, and now you refuse to help him."
+In his letter to al-Ashtar, he urged his commander to prioritize the needy, the afflicted, and the disabled, to assign a deputy to oversee their needs, and to attend to them personally.
+The Shia jurist Hossein Noori Hamedani cites an encounter between an old beggar and Ali, who reputedly gave the man a regular stipend from the treasury after reprimanding the man's neighbors, "You have employed him to the point where he is old and infirm, and now you refuse to help him."